- Introduction to StarRocks

 This parameter specifies the maximum number of load jobs that can be held waiting in queue.
-The default value is 100.
+The default value is 1024 (100 in v2.4 and earlier, and 1024 in v2.5 and later).
 When the number of load jobs in the PENDING state on an FE reaches the maximum number that you specify, the FE rejects new load requests.
 This parameter is valid only for asynchronous load jobs.

-This parameter specifies the maximum number of ongoing load jobs that are allowed in each database of your StarRocks cluster.
+This parameter specifies the maximum number of ongoing load transactions that are allowed in each database of your StarRocks cluster.
+A load job can contain one or more transactions.
 The default value is 100.
-When the number of load jobs running in a database reaches the maximum number that you specify, the subsequent load jobs that you submit are not scheduled.
+When the number of load transactions running in a database reaches the maximum number that you specify, the subsequent load jobs that you submit are not scheduled.
 In this situation, if you submit a synchronous load job, the job is rejected.
 If you submit an asynchronous load job, the job is held waiting in queue.